kimsgoods/rock-paper-scissors/README.md

 # rock-paper-scissors
-This is a rock paper scissors game made using JavaScript There will be 5 rounds
+This is a rock paper scissors game made using JavaScript First to 5 wins the game!